 The Goring family has been at the helm of Wiston Estate since 1743.
 For centuries, the family and their tenants have maintained the 6000 acres of land under steady production with crops such as barley and wheat.
 It wasn’t until 1972, when Pip Goring settled at Wiston with husband Harry, that the idea of planting vineyards was incepted.

-Viticulture and wine had always been a passion that Pip nurtured while growing up in Cape Town, and together with Harry, the quest begun to find the best varieties and plot within the estate to establish the vineyard.
-Thirty four years and six children later, 6.5 hectares of the three traditional champagne varieties (Chardonnay, Pinot Noir and Meunier) were finally planted on a south facing chalk slope.
-The vineyard is managed without the use of herbicides t promote the maximum biodiversity and microbiological activity in the soil.
+Viticulture and wine had always been a passion that Pip nurtured while growing up in Cape Town, and together with Harry, the quest began to find the best varieties and plot within the estate to establish the vineyard.
+Thirty four years and six children later, 6.5 hectares of the three traditional champagne varieties (Chardonnay, Pinot Noir and Meunier) were finally planted on a south-facing chalk slope.
+The vineyard is managed without the use of herbicides to promote the maximum biodiversity and microbiological activity in the soil.

 Since 2006 Wiston has steadily established its reputation as one of England’s top sparkling producers and possibly the one with a more defined terroir-driven approach.
 Its award-winning range together with the team’s talent to communicate the passion for the land and the wines they produce are the original and enduring secret of Wiston’s success.